Last updated on August 14th, 2023 at 05:34 pm

 We were in Kumbh Mela in Allahabad in 2019.
 To say that was an awesome experience is an understatement!
 We say it is a “once in a lifetime experience”.

-Here are solid 9 reasons why you should pack your bags to Kumbh Mela in Hardwar taking all safety precautions.
+Here are solid 9 reasons why you should pack your bags to Kumbh Mela taking all safety precautions.

 Please click on pictures to see them in larger size.

 1 It happens once in Six years!

 Yes.
-This is actually “Ardh Kumbh mela” as Maha Kumbh Mela happens every 12 years.
+This is actually “Ardh Kumbh Mela” as Maha Kumbh Mela happens every 12 years.
 So better hurry up.
 You may miss a chance next time and crowds will only increase.
-Earlier the better is the best advice we can give!
+The earlier the better is the best advice we can give!

 2 It is Huge